neilotoole/sq/README.md

 The major concept is: `sq` operates on data sources, which are treated as SQL databases (even if the source is really a CSV or XLSX file etc).

-In a nutshell, you add a source (giving it a `handle`), and then execute commands against the source.
+In a nutshell, you `sq add` a source (giving it a `handle`), and then execute commands against the source.

 ### Sources